 Zassimova has worked with Catoire’s heirs to create recordings of all of the composer’s piano works (including many hitherto unperformed).
 Notably, she initiated and performed in the only existing recording of Catoire’s vocal works, “Poems for Voice and Piano” (with soprano Yana Ivanilova).
 Zassimova also recorded all Catoire’s works for Violine and piano with Laurent Breuninger (cpo/SWR).

-Further solo piano works of Catoire will appear on her forthcoming album Sonata Reminiscenza.
+Further solo piano works of Catoire appear on her album Sonata Reminiscenza.